pomerium/pomerium/docs/guides/jwt-verification.md

 ---

 # JWT Verification
 This example demonstrates how to verify the [Pomerium JWT assertion header](https://www.pomerium.io/reference/#pass-identity-headers) using [Envoy](https://www.envoyproxy.io/).
+This is useful for legacy or 3rd party applications which can't be modified to perform verification themselves.

 ## Requirements
 - [Docker](https://www.docker.com/)